Cooperative quantum tunneling of the magnetization in Fe-doped Li$_3$N: Abstract

 \section{Abstract}

-The spin-reversal in dilute \lifen~with $x < 1$\,\% is dominated by resonant quantum tunneling of spatially well separated states.
+The spin-reversal in dilute \lifen~with $x < 1$\,\% is dominated by resonant quantum tunneling of spatially separated spins.
 We report on the effect of finite couplings between those states that give rise to cooperative, simultaneous quantum tunneling of two spins.
 This phenomenon, known as spin-spin cross relaxation, effectively elucidates the fine-structure observed in isothermal magnetization loops, a previously unresolved aspect.
-Temperature and field-dependent magnetization measurements were conducted over a range from $T = 2$\,K to 300\,K in applied fields of up to $\mu_0H = 7$\,T. Magnetic dipole fields are computed numerically.
-Our findings affirm the absence of stoichiometric defects in \lifen~and underscore its exemplary suitability as a model system for investigating spin-reversal processes at the microscopic level.
-This is attributed to its comparatively simple crystal structure, the availability of large single crystals, elevated characteristic energies, and well-defined energy levels
+Temperature and field-dependent magnetization measurements were conducted over a range from $T = 0.23$\,K to 300\,K in applied fields of up to $\mu_0H = 7.5$\,T. The effect of transverse fields is investigated and magnetic dipole fields are computed numerically.
+Our findings affirm the importance of magnetic interactions in dilute \lifen~and underscore its exemplary suitability as a model system for investigating spin-reversal processes at the microscopic level.
+This is attributed to its comparatively simple crystal structure, the availability of large single crystals, elevated characteristic energies, and well-defined energy levels.